klauer/epics-sumo-mirror/doc/sumo-install.rst

 Install from a debian package
 +++++++++++++++++++++++++++++

-There are packages for debian 7 (wheezy) and debian 8 (jessie).
+There are packages for some of the recent debian versions.
 In order to see what debian version you use enter::

-  lsb_release -r
+  cat /etc/debian_version

 Download the package here: